suoken/suoken/README.md

 ### Glad to see you here!
 I’m a software developer who has worked in large enterprises to small start-ups.
 I have worked in the front-end in React and TypeScript distributing a product to 12,000 people.
 I have also worked in the back-end in Go and made improvements there by improving reporting accuracy and fixing race conditions.

-I now specialize in application security where I make sure the SDLC and cloud infrastructure is scalable and secure.
-I love keeping up with the latest vulnerabilities and participating in CTFs 🏳️

 ## Rapidfire

-- 🔭 I’m currently working on getting an OSCP Certification
+- 🔭 I’m currently working on getting better at Kaggle competitions

-- 🌱 I’m currently learning BurpSuite for pentesting
+- 🌱 I’m currently learning Rust

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to React stack and related technologies

 - ⚡ Fun fact: I started a baseball hackathon in Toronto ⚾